gyorilab/mira/docs/index.md

-If there already exists a key-value pair in the `observables` dictionary using the same key, then the old observable object will be overwritten with the new one.
+If there already exists a key-value pair in the `observables` dictionary using the same key, then the old observable object will be overwritten by the new one.

 ```python
 from mira.metamodel import *